Primroses

 This species hybridizes freely with the purple P. calderiana, sometimes resulting in yellow, white, blue, and purple flowers in a single mixed population.

-These pictures are from the Ghunsa Valley, eastern Nepal, where golden-eyed primrose is abundant.
+Primula strumosa, between Ghunsa and Kambachen, Ghunsa Valley, eastern Nepal.
 In the bottom picture, an inflorescence has been bent to the ground by snowfall.
 (Photos copyright © by Kaj Halberg)

 Primula stuartii

-This stately plant is distributed from Himachal Pradesh eastwards to Sikkim, growing at altitudes between 3,600 and 4,500 m.
+This species is distributed from Himachal Pradesh eastwards to Sikkim, growing at altitudes between 3,500 and 4,600 m.

 The specific name honours John Stuart, 3rd Earl of Bute (1713-1792), who was a patron of botany.

-Primula stuartii is very common in the Great Himalayan National Park, Himachal Pradesh, where this picture was taken.
-(Photo copyright © by Kaj Halberg)
+Primula stuartii is very common in the Great Himalayan National Park, Himachal Pradesh, where these pictures were taken.
+(Photos copyright © by Kaj Halberg)

 Primula tibetica

-Often a prostrate plant, stem sometimes to 13 cm tall, with a rosette of smooth, bright green leaves, to 5 cm long and 1 cm wide.
-Flowers solitary or in umbels with up to 10 flowers, corolla to 1 cm across, rose-coloured, pinkish-purple, or lilac, with a yellow eye, surrounded by a narrow white ring.
+Often a prostrate plant, with a rosette of smooth, bright green, ovate, elliptic, or spathulate leaves, to 5 cm long and 1 cm wide, with a short, winged stalk, margin entire, tip blunt.
+Inflorescence stem to 13 cm tall, but usually much lower, flowers short-stalked, solitary or up to 10 in umbels, bracts oblong or lanceolate, to 1 cm long, below lengthened into blunt auricles, calyx tubular, to 5 mm long, parted to the middle into lanceolate lobes, corolla to 1 cm across, rose-coloured, pinkish-purple, or lilac, with a yellow eye, surrounded by a narrow white ring, tube to 7 mm long, lobes broadly obovate, deeply notched.

 It is distributed from Uttarakhand eastwards across southern Tibet and northern Himalaya to Bhutan, growing at elevations between 3,000 and 5,000 m.

 Primula tibetica, growing in a heavily grazed meadow, near Lhatze, southern Tibet.
+The yellow flower is a species of buttercup (Ranunculus).
 (Photo copyright © by Kaj Halberg)

 Primula veris Common cowslip